gchchung/Diploscapter_pachys/telomere_detection/README.md

 **Sample output:**
 A run of the algorithm on _C. elegans_ genomic PacBio reads ([SRR7594465](https://www.ncbi.nlm.nih.gov/sra/?term=SRR7594465), from Yoshimura _& al._) generated the following ```all_patterns_collage.png```.

+Here it is again with the repeat period and repeat occupancy ranking labelled on Adobe Illustrator.
+The patterns TTAGGC, TTAGGCTTAGGC, and TTAGGCTTAGGCTAGGC are the only ones with **stranded occupancy**, highlighted in the red boxes.

-### Sceario 2: Graph occupancies for just one specific repeat sequence
+### Scenario 2: Graph occupancies for just one specific repeat sequence

+### Scenario 3: The mystery of _Meloidogyne incognita_ telomeres

 ## References
 Chung _& al._ (2024) manuscript in preparation.